 When Jesus was fasting in the wilderness, the Devil came to tempt Him (Matthew 4:1–11).
 The Devil proposed that Jesus "prove" that God's promises were true by doing something that would force God to move on His behalf.
 If Jesus were to put Himself in danger, God would have no choice but to save Him.
 Jesus refused to fall prey to this trap, and He quoted Deuteronomy 6:16 as a combat to the enemy's temptation (Matthew 4:7–10).
 Just as Jesus quoted Scripture to come against the Devil, so can we.
 God is faithful to keep His promises when we are in need, but if we try to test God and make Him move on our behalf by the manipulation of our situations, it becomes evil.
 This is an unacceptable way of testing God.

-Notice that the Israelites of Malachi's day were allowed to test God in an area in which they had complete trust in His faithfulness to them.
 Testing God is unacceptable in most cases, because it tends to be rooted in our own doubt of God's faithfulness.
 We may be tempted to doubt God when times get hard, but a true Christian walk always requires faith; without faith it is impossible to please God (Hebrews 11:1–3, 6).
 When you are tempted to complain or test God, instead ask Him to increase your faith and trust in Him.

 Is it okay to question God?

 Why does God test us?

 Does God punish sin?
 Does God punish Christians who sin?